warrenfalk/fuse-box/docs/tsconfig-references.md

 Although fuse-box will read a `"ts:main"` or a `"local:main"` from a `package.json` to allow you to work around this, it only works for entry points, and has issues with transitive dependencies.

-This is despite being perfectly legitimate TypeScript since version 3, supported by both "ts
+This is despite being perfectly legitimate TypeScript since version 3, supported by both `tsc --build` and Visual Studio Code via what are called "Project References".
+See [https://www.typescriptlang.org/docs/handbook/project-references.html](https://www.typescriptlang.org/docs/handbook/project-references.html).

-This is despite being perfectly legitimate TypeScript.
-I.e. TypeScript has been capable of this using `tsc --build` since version 3 using `"references"` in `tsconfig.json`.
-This is called "Project References"

-See [https://www.typescriptlang.org/docs/handbook/project-references.html](https://www.typescriptlang.org/docs/handbook/project-references.html) for more information on what TypeScript Project References are.
+I am proposing that fuse-box should try to achieve parity with `tsc --build` and Visual Studio Code if at all possible.
+If a package with the above imports can be built with `tsc --build` and Vis

 I propose that if `tsc --build` can compile a package, then we should try to make fuse-box capable of compiling that same package.
 Furthermore since editors like Visual Studio Code also understand project references, implementing them would allow fuse-box to mirror the editor's behavior (e.g. if Visual Studio Code understands which source file is behind `my-ts-lib/dist/deepfile` then it would be great if fuse-box did, too, so I don't get surprised when it's time to build).